groupdocs-merger/GroupDocs.Merger-Products/content/merger/nodejs-java/_index.en.md

 ############################# Overview ############################
 overview:
   enable: true
-  title: "GroupDocs.Merger at a glance"
+  title: "Overview of GroupDocs.Merger for Node.js"
-  description: "API to combine, split, swap, trim or remove documents, slides, and diagrams in Java applications"
+  description: "Comprehensive API for merging, splitting, rearranging, and refining documents, slides, and diagrams in Node.js applications."
   features:
     # feature loop
-    - title: "Effortlessly merge multiple documents in Java"
+    - title: "Merge Documents with Ease in Node.js"
-      content: "Easily merge PDF and Office files into a single document in Java, leveraging the capabilities of the GroupDocs.Merger library.
-Benefit from its extensive format support, allowing you to seamlessly combine various file types, resulting in a convenient and streamlined merging process."
+      content: "Utilize GroupDocs.Merger for Node.js to effortlessly combine PDF and Office documents into a unified file.
+This library extends broad format support, enabling the smooth integration and merging of different file types, thereby enhancing the document management process in Node.js applications."

     # feature loop
-    - title: "Streamline document management by dividing bulky files easily"
+    - title: "Simplify Document Handling by Segmenting Large Files"
-      content: "Split large PDF or Office files into smaller, easily handled sections.
-You may divide documents based on specific pages, ranges, or even extract individual pages with ease and convenience.
-Streamline your document management by utilizing the seamless capabilities of the GroupDocs.Merger library and make your files more organized and manageable."
+      content: "With GroupDocs.Merger for Node.js, you can easily split substantial PDF or Office files into more manageable pieces.
+Tailor your documents by dividing them based on specific pages, ranges, or individual page extraction, enhancing the organization and efficiency of your document workflows."

     # feature loop
-    - title: "Customize your document structure and have full control over your files"
+    - title: "Gain Full Control Over Your Document's Structure in Node.js"
-      content: "Easily manipulate pages by reordering, swapping, or removing them.
-Organize and tailor your documents according to your specific requirements with the flexibility to create a personalized file structure."
+      content: "Redefine your document's layout by effortlessly rearranging, exchanging, or discarding pages using GroupDocs.Merger for Node.js.
+Adapt your documents to meet unique needs, providing unmatched flexibility in constructing a custom file configuration."

 ############################# Platforms ############################
 platforms:
   enable: true
   title: "Platform independence"
-  description: "GroupDocs.Merger for Java supports the following operating systems, frameworks and package managers"
+  description: "GroupDocs.Merger for Node.js supports the following operating systems, frameworks and package managers"
   items:
     # platform loop
     - title: "Amazon"